 You can start meal planning in several different ways.
 You can create a weekly plan, bi-weekly plan or monthly plan.
 In your plan, you can have meal themed days like Meatless Monday and Taco Tuesday or you can have a weekly theme like crockpot week or one-dish dinners for a week.

 One reason many people don’t keep up with meal planning is that they think it takes too much time.
 I suggest starting with a weekly meal plan that you can probably complete in 10-15 minutes.
 Then if you want to do a longer plan, you can.

-Start by downloading your FREE Smart Mom Meal Planner with planning page for weekly menus, shopping lists, and favorite meals/recipes.
+Start by downloading your FREE Smart Mom Meal Planning template with planning pages for weekly menus, shopping lists, and favorite meals/recipes.

 Easy Meals Every Mom Can Make

-Every mom needs a few go-to recipes that her family will always eat and enjoy.
+Every mom needs a few easy meals that are go-to recipes her family will always eat and enjoy.
 In the Smart Mom Meal Planner, there’s a page you can make a list of all your family’s favorite dinners/recipes for easy reference when planning your meals.
 Take a few minutes and write down all your family favorite meals.